MicrosoftDocs/architecture-center/docs/example-scenario/apps/ecommerce-search.md

 Typical ways to tune your search service include:

-* Using [scoring profiles][search-scoring] to influence the relevance of search results, for example, based on which field matched the query, how recent the data is, the geographical distance to the user, ...
+- Using [scoring profiles][search-scoring] to influence the relevance of search results, for example, based on which field matched the query, how recent the data is, the geographical distance to the user, ...
-* Using [Microsoft provided language analyzers][search-languages] that use an advanced Natural Language Processing (NLP) stack to better interpret queries
+- Using [Microsoft provided language analyzers][search-languages] that use an advanced Natural Language Processing (NLP) stack to better interpret queries
-* Using [custom analyzers][search-analyzers] to ensure your products are found correctly, especially if you want to search on non-language based information like a product's make and model.
+- Using [custom analyzers][search-analyzers] to ensure your products are found correctly, especially if you want to search on non-language based information like a product's make and model.

-## Deploy this scenario
+## Deploy the scenario

 To deploy a more complete e-commerce version of this scenario, you can follow this [step-by-step tutorial][end-to-end-walkthrough] that provides a .NET sample application that runs a simple ticket purchasing application.
 It also includes Azure Search and uses many of the features discussed.
 Additionally, there is a Resource Manager template to automate the deployment of most of the Azure resources.